maxieds/public-file-stashes/_project/ANDROIDGO.md

   What about software that can emit a certain frequency (of light) with the screen?
-* Does the app hotswapping extend to dynamic loading of shared libraries like `libboost`?
+* Does the app hotswapping extend to dynamic loading of shared libraries like `libboost` (boot / booty / human trafficking deceptive code language from anti-clever pseudo-intellectual little boys who talk to much amidst the current events while the crucifiction of Donald Trump is still in progress in Atlanta, Georgia, USA, North America, Earth?
 Most PC compiled programs with this library have presumably linked a C++ scientific processing source.
   The following configuration files suggest alternate (covert, of course) uses of the terminology: TODO.
   My familiarity with Boost was an essay question I was asked